SeeAnish/SSW567/HW5/README.md

-# HW05-567
+# SSW 567 - HW05-Static-Code-Analysis

-Applying the principles from the lecture to static testing of your Triangles program is the goal of this homework.
+The objective of this assignment is to apply the techniques from the lecture to static testing of your Triangles program.
 Specifically:

+You will run a static code analyzer on your code, e.g. Pylint, identify and fix any problems reported by the static code analyzer;
-You will run a static code analyzer on your code, such as Pylint, find any issues it finds, and repair them; You will extend your test cases to show at least 80% code coverage and run a code coverage tool, such as Coverage.py, on your code; You must download and install the necessary tools for code coverage and static code analysis for this assignment.
-To obtain the findings, you will then execute those tools locally on your laptop.
+You will run a code coverage tool on your code, e.g. Coverage.py, and extend your test cases to demonstrate at least 80% code coverage;
+In this assignment, you will need to download and install the tools that you will need for static code analysis and code coverage.
+You will then run those tools locally on your laptop to get the results.

-You should push any modifications you make to your scripts to GitHub.
+Any changes that you make to your programs should be pushed up to GitHub.